-- Formulate and implement monetary policy. - Administer the currency laws and regulate the supply of Liberian Dollar. - Promote a safe, sound, and efficient payment system and provide supervision over payment service provider as further specified in relevant laws and regulations, - Act as fiscal agent for the Government. - Administer and enforce the New Financial Institutions Act of 1999 or its successor legislation. - License, regulate, monitor, and supervise and resolve bank and non-bank financial institutions as well as non-bank financial services institutions.
+- Formulate and implement monetary policy. - Issue Liberian Dollars, Bank notes and coins subject to constitutional requirement as exercised once every three (3) years in a specified and approved amount - Administer the currency laws and regulate the supply of Liberian Dollar. - Determine an appropriate foreign exchange regime - Formulate and implement the exchange rate policy - Act as fiscal agent for the Government. - Administer and enforces the New Financial Institute Act of 1999 or its successor legislation - License, regulate, monitor, and supervise and resolve bank and non-bank financial institutions as well as other specialized deposit taking Institutions. - Collect and produce statistics relative to its functions. - Hold and manage the foreign exchange reserves of Liberia, including gold.